Constance Kies: Research

 Kies' early research was in amino acids and nitrogen excretion.
 Kies' advancements in the understanding of protein metabolism stemmed from her pioneering use of human subjects to research nutrients and their interactions through controlled feeding studies.
 In these studies, research participants lived in university live-in facilities alongside nonparticipants.
 In exchange for housing, American and international students participated in feeding studies that involved controlled diets and the collection of urine and stool samples.
 Her research found that the essential amino acid and mineral requirements did not vary by race, ethnicity or sex.
 Conversely, Kies found that plasma lipoproteins and lipids varied among races with Asian women having higher values.
 The controlled feeding studies cost $10,000 per participant and were funded by the Nebraska University Agricultural Experiment Station and the Institute of Agriculture and Natural Resources.
 Kies conducted five to six of these studies a year.

 In 1973, Kies' work in the agronomy program entailed testing the nutritional value of new lines of wheat developed by plant breeders.
-The UNL food and nutrition department chair Hazel Metz Fox remarked that Kies was a "creative researcher" who was adept in both basic and applied research.
+The NU food and nutrition department chair Hazel Metz Fox remarked that Kies was a "creative researcher" who was adept in both basic and applied research.
 Kies' research focus explored human nutritional requirements and the nutritional value of processed foods.
 Their study found that butanediol and urea are potentially valuable nutritional additives for humans based on their lack of demonstrated toxicity, low cost, and availability.

 Kies investigated the nutritional needs of children with Fox.
 Focusing on preschool-aged children, they studied the urine levels of creatinine, nitrogen, thiamin, riboflavin, pantothenic acid and niacin.
 They also compared differences between low and high-income children.
 In 1974, Kies' research interest included human nutrient requirements and how nutrients interact with each other, and awareness of and attitudes toward nutrition in different communities.
 With Fox, Kies researched the nutrition knowledge and attitudes of farmers and wheat and beef producers in Nebraska.